mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 Note that `W0` includes the reserve fuel weight, which is why it is added here.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 10 begin
+  :start-after: checkpoint 10
-  :end-before: #docs section 10 end
+  :end-before: checkpoint 11

 Next, we specify the load factor for each flight point (1g for cruise and 2.5g for the maneuver case).
 We also provide values for the angle of attack.